HobnobMancer/pyrewton/README.md

 Python version 3.7+
 Miniconda3 managed microenvironment, incorporated code checkers are included in list form in 'requirements.txt'.
 Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'.
+For all required Python libraries please read 'requirements.txt'.

 ## Directories

-Below is a directory plan of the pyrewton module structure, followed by a brief overview of each directories role in the repository, to facilitate navigation through the repository.
+Below is a directory plan of this repositorty, followed by a brief overview of each directories role , to facilitate navigation through the repository.

 ### assets

-Directory containing all files needed for the GitHub page.
+Directory containing all files needed for the GitHub page, created for easy access to accompnaying Jupyter notebooks.

 ### docs